SDS322E-2025Fall/Lab1/README.md

 4. Under "Repository URL", enter the web site URL for this lab: https://github.com/SDS322E/Lab1

-5. Under "Project directory name", enter **Lab 1**.
+5. Under "Project directory name", enter **Lab1**.
 (RStudio may automatically put this into the box for you.)

 6. Ignore the last box.